Find Your Perfect School

 : (888) 506-6011

-Campbellsville University offers an online program in Pastoral Ministries that provides a holistic education for aspiring ministers, church leaders, and reverends.
+Campbellsville University offers an online education program in Pastoral Ministries that provides a holistic education for aspiring ministers, church leaders, and reverends.
 The curriculum features courses that focus on the study of the Old Testament and the New Testament and

 The program needs 120 credit units for graduation.
 Courses run for eight weeks on self-paced learning and are completed in four years.
 The school also welcomes transfer students.
-The cost of attendance is $399 per credit unit, regardless of residency.
-Other fees may apply.

 Grace Christian University